Quasisymmetric functions for nestohedra: Introduction

 If $Q=Z_\Gamma$ is a graphic zonotope the function $F(Z_\Gamma)$ is easily seen to be Stanley's chromatic symmetric function $X_\Gamma$ of the graph $\Gamma$ \cite{S1}.
 For the matroid base polytope $Q=P_M$ the quasisymmetric function $F(P_M)$ is an isomorphism invariant of a matroid $M$ introduced by Billera, Jia and Reiner in \cite{BJR}.
 The unifying principle of these two examples is a construction of certain combinatorial Hopf algebras such that prescribed invariants are obtained by the universal morphism to quasisymmetric functions.
 The theory of combinatorial Hopf algebras is developed by Aguiar, Bergeron and Sotille in \cite{ABS}.
 We particularly respond to \cite[Problem 9.3]{BJR} and study the quasisymmetric functions $F(Q)$ for the class of nestohedra.

 The nestohedron $Q=P_B$ is a simple polytope obtained from a simplex by a sequence of face truncations.
 The family of faces by which truncations are performed is encoded by a building set $B$, which is a subset of the face lattice of the simplex.
 The ground sets of connected subgraphs of a graph $\Gamma$ produce the graphical building set $B(\Gamma)$.
 The class of polytopes $P_{B(\Gamma)}$ is called graph-associahedra.
 It contains an important series of polytopes such as associahedra or Stasheff polytopes, cyclohedra or Bott-Taubes polytopes, stellohedra and permutohedra.
 For the class of nestohedra we describe coefficients $\zeta_\alpha(P_B)$ in terms of underlying building set $B$.
 We construct a certain combinatorial Hopf algebra of building sets $\mathcal{B}$ and show that the canonical morphism maps a building set $B$ precisely to the generating function $F(P_B)$ of the corresponding nestohedron $P_B$.
-The Hopf algebra $\mathcal{B}$ is not cocommutative which explains why the function $F(P_B)$ is quasisymmetric rather then symmetric.

-After Stanley's chromatic symmetric function of a graph appeared, some of its generalizations were introduced, as a quasisymmetric chromatic function \cite{H} and a noncommutative chromatic symmetric function \cite{GebSag}.
+Recently, some of quasisymmetric refinements of Stanley's chromatic symmetric function are appeared, see \cite{H}, \cite{SW}.
 We introduce a new quasisymmetric function invariant $F_\Gamma$ associated to a graph $\Gamma$ which has independent combinatorial and algebraic descriptions as